Insights, Products, Solutions

 More features mean better engagement

-Interactive and personalized features (as well as multimedia assets) mean better engagement.
+Interactive and personalized features (as well as multimedia messaging assets) mean better engagement.
 Instead of sending a link to a product on your site or directing a customer to your online booking portal, you can do it right in the message.

 When you make things as easy and fast as checking your texts, people will take advantage of what you offer them.
 For example, you can send RCS messages that contain elements like buttons with suggested actions.
 This saves time and helps direct customers towards actions that will solve their problems.